-The protocol named in the vnc redistribute command indicates the route source: bgp-direct routes come directly from the main (default) unicast BGP RIB and are available for RFP and are redistributed via BGP; bgp-direct-to-nve-groups routes come directly from a designated BGP unicast routing RIB and are made available only to RFP; and routes from other protocols come from the zebra kernel routing process.
-Note that the zebra process does not need to be active if only bgp-direct or bgp-direct-to-nve-groups routes are used.
+The protocol named in the vnc redistribute command indicates the route source: bgp-direct routes come directly from the main (default) unicast BGP RIB and are available for RFP and are redistributed via BGP; bgp-direct-to-nve-groups zebra routes bgp-direct routes bgp-direct redistribution supports policy via prefix lists and route-maps.
+This policy is applied to incoming original unicast routes before the redistribution translations (described below) are performed.